 Using eDNA barcoding to identify forage plants

 While honey is ostensibly nectar in origin it contains suspended pollen grains.
 The identification of such pollen grains from honey has a commercial use in terms of validating the origin of honey sold for human consumption, e.g. for monofloral honeys like Manuka or varieties from specific habitats such as heathland.
 However, the extension of this approach to all plant DNA suspended within honey provides an opportunity to quantify what plant species were foraged upon.
 Full details of the protocol for detecting plant taxa in NHMS honey samples are published in [39].
 An initial small sample from the tube is extracted to test moisture content using a handheld refractometer (Supplementary Figure 4) with samples deviating from the expected 80% sugar being noted as being at risk from fermentation or microbial growth [40].
 Then 15 g of honey is transferred into a 50 ml tube, which is filled to 50 ml with molecular grade water (Corning, USA) and heated at 56oC for one hour with regular vortexing.
-Wax is then filtered from the honey-water mixture using a Stomacher® bag (Seward, UK) and filtrate passed through a sterile 1.2 µm membrane filter (Merck, Germany) using Nalgene reusable bottle top filter assembly.
+Wax is then filtered from the honey-water mixture using a Stomacher® bag (Seward, UK) and the filtrate passed through a sterile 1.2 µm membrane filter (Merck, Germany) using Nalgene reusable bottle top filter assembly.
 Vacuum suction is applied to the Nalgene filter to draw the honey-water filtrate through the membrane filter such that pollen grains and associated DNA are collected on the membrane filter.
 This membrane filter is folded into a cryogenic vial (Corning, UK) and stored at -80oC.

 DNA is extracted from filters using a modified protocol [39] for the DNeasy® PowerPlant Pro Kit (Qiagen, Germany).
 Between 0.5-2 ng of extracted DNA is amplified using universal plant metabarcoding primers internal transcribed spacer 2 (ITS2) region in combination with dual-index barcodes [41], allowing the pooling of 384 honey samples into one sample for sequencing, and optimised for sequencing using Illumina MiSeq v3 chemistry (Illumina, USA) [42].
 Prior to sequencing, each PCR amplicon is visualised by gel electrophoresis and any sample without a strong band in the region of 450-500 bp is not taken forward to sequencing.
 Following sequencing, sequences are de-multiplexed to originating samples and processed through the open access HONEYPI pipeline [43].
 Data output from the HONEYPI pipeline consists of an identified list of taxa, and number of associated sequences found in each sample.
 Taxa identified as plants are phylotyped (grouped) to most resolved taxa, usually to species level.
 To ensure that curation of data is standardised within and between years quality control of the data is implemented.
 This involves checking numbers of reads in negative controls to ensure no contamination has occurred and checking there is similar sequencing depth between samples and across the dual-indexed primer plates, to ensure primers are performing equally.
 Sequenced samples are rarefied to a number of reads that ensures sufficient sequencing depth whilst maintaining sample numbers and excluding negative controls.